 The Gold Standard for Mammalian Gene Expression

 Lonza’s powerful proprietary GS Gene Expression System™ uses a robust viral promoter and selection via glutamine metabolism to provide rapid development of high-yielding and stable mammalian cell lines.
 The GS System™ is successfully used by over 100 global pharmaceutical and biotechnology companies and is familiar to all authorities.
-Ten products have been approved which use the GS System™ including Zenapax® (Roche), Synagis® (Medimmune) and Solaris® (Alexion).
+Nineteen products have been approved which use the GS System™ including Zenapax® (Roche), Synagis® (Medimmune) and Solaris® (Alexion).

 The international use of the GS System™ by both commercial organizations and academic institutions has led to a large body of published information.

 Lonza has itself created hundreds of cell lines using the GS System™, many of which have been grown at large-scale and produced product for use in clinical trials and in-market supply.
 Other GS System™ users have accumulated experience with a diverse range of products where high yields have been achieved.
 Many investigators use the GS System™, not only to develop a manufacturing process, but as a tool to create recombinant proteins for biological studies.
 The reliability of the GS System™, as a consistent means of rapidly generating high-producing cell lines, will ultimately reduce your time to market.

 Lonza can also offer you a full line of Cell Line Construction Services using our world-class GS System™ for mammalian protein production.

 Download our GS Gene Expression System™ Brochure to learn more about Lonza’s proprietary expression technologies.